-The Athena SWAN Charter and Panel: Promoting Equality and Diversity
+The Athena SWAN Charter: Promoting Equality and Diversity

 Athena SWAN SILVER Award